 Ed is regularly instructed on residential construction disputes and is looking to expand his practice into commercial construction work.
-He is currently studying part time for the prestigious MSc in Construction Law and Dispute Resolution at King’s College London.
+He was recently awarded a Distinction for the prestigious King’s College London MSc in Construction Law and Dispute Resolution

 His previous cases include: